-Access throughout the property was restricted due to floor coverings.
+Access throughout the property was restricted due to floor coverings and some furnishings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-There are no fixed crawl boards to the roof void areas.
-Roof inspection was limited to head and shoulders.
+Roof inspection was limited due to lined out areas.